Artefact Analysis

 2. Aesthetic analysis – This is largely subjective and is concerned with the visual appearance aspects of the artefact.
 It can also include the historical aspects of the item such as a particular place, time, era, style and fashion.

-3. Interactive analysis – Interactive explores the operational and behavioural features of the artefact.
+3. Interactive analysis – Interactive analysis explores the operational and behavioural features of the artefact.

 Latest News